 Power: The capacity to materialise our desires, to make others execute our wishes.
 Governance: Our attempts to organise power.
-The institutions, norms and practices we put in place to bring order to a world where we hold opposing desires and beliefs.
+The institutions, norms and practices we put in place to bring order to a world where we hold opposing beliefs and want to materialise different things.

 How to rule a world?

 To decide how we could better to rule the world, first, we must know how it is ruled today.
 This talk will provide you with an overview of old and new tools of governance.
 From classics - like the rule of law and social engineering - to next-generation mechanisms, featuring, among others, tokenised trust, prediction markets, teal for teal or liquid democracy.

 New frontiers – whether the New World, Antarctica or, soon, outer space and other planets – have always provided green pastures for reflections on governance.
 These new worlds provide us with opportunities to design new systems of governance rather than tweaking the old.
 So, when we get to celestial bodies – be it our moon, Mars, the Galilean moons or beyond, how should we structure our governance?
 And who should be in charge?
 This talk provides an overview of the ideas currently being explored for the governance of other planets, as well as the key stakeholders involved.